-Seattle Public Utilities Cedar River Watershed Education Center offers free 4th and 5th grade naturalist-led watershed education field programs to public and private schools in the spring and fall.
+Seattle Public Utilities Cedar River Watershed Education Center offers free 4th and 5th grade naturalist-led watershed field trips to public and private schools in the spring and fall.
 All our 2014-2015 programs are FULL at this time, however we are still taking waitlist registrations for spring programs.

 - Online registration: June 1 – August 1, 2014

 - Lottery call-in period: August 26 – 28, 2014

 - Fall session: September 16 – November 14, 2014

 - Spring session: March 17 – June 12, 2015

 If you are interested in signing up multiple classes from the same school we require a designated coordinating teacher to represent your entire school.
 Each school may register a maximum of four, 4th or 5th grade classes for the entire 2014-2015 school year.
 Each school's coordinating teacher will act as the contact person when registering programs and communicating details.
 An alternate coordinating teacher is also required.
 Each school's coordinating teacher can fill out a fieldtrip application and submit their program requests between June 1 and August 1, 2014.
 By August 20, all coordinating teachers will receive an email packet providing registration details, a lottery order number, and the exact time and date you will need to call back to reserve your program(s) dates.

 Your assigned call-in date and time will be on either August 26 or August 27 for non-Seattle schools and August 28 for Seattle Public schools.
 Call-in times will be in 10-minute time slots.
 On your call-back day, you will have access to a calendar of available program dates from which to choose.

 Please take the time to coordinate with your team and call us at the center (206) 733-9421 if you have questions prior to submitting your registration.